trailblazer/trailblazer.github.io/gems/operation/2.0/pipetree.md

       <p>As a last step, ignoring the result of the former step, a wildcart step <code>LogResult</code> is <em>always</em> run.</p>

       <p>This is just one example of a flow pipetree your operation could implement.
-The possibilities how to plug together flows that implement complex domain logic are endless.</p>
+The possibilities are endless how to plug together flows for complex domain logic.</p>

       <p>In these sections we will discuss the following questions.